cynthiabethea/azuredevopslabs/labs/vstsextend/sonarqube/readme.md

 ### What's covered in this lab

-In this lab, you will learn how to setup SonarQube on Azure and integrate with Azure DevOps project
+In this lab, you will learn how to setup SonarQube Server on Azure and integrate with Azure DevOps project

 - Provision SonarQube server as [Azure Container Instance](https://docs.microsoft.com/en-in/azure/container-instances/) from SonarQube Docker image
 - Setup SonarQube Server project